rak108/WEC-Systems-Rec-Crypto/README.md

 # WEC-Systems-Rec-Crypto
 This is the code for WEC NITK 2020 Systems Recruitment, and is for the Cryptography task.
 The code is done in python, taking the required single line input and giving the required output, which is also attached in a text file.
+It implements the decoding functions for the following ciphers:
+Base64 decoder, ROT13 cipher, Caeser Cipher, Vigenere Cipher and the Playfair Cipher.

 ## Problem Statement
 ### Cryptography